In your yard: cockroaches (most are beneficial and stay outdoors)

 Some background

 Cockroaches belong to the order Blattodea (blah-TOAD-ee-uh), along with termites.
-Their name is the Spanish word for cockroach, Cucaracha (koo-kuh-RAH-chuh).
+Their English name is taken from the Spanish word for cockroach, Cucaracha (koo-kuh-RAH-chuh).
 Fossil evidence shows they’ve been around for 320 million years, since the Carboniferous Period.
 They live everywhere in the world, except the Polar Regions, although they’re mainly tropical.
 Whether they’re living indoors or out, they spend the daylight hours hiding in cracks and crevices or under yard debris.
 When they appear at night, we usually get just a glimpse as they scurry away when we flip on a porch light.
 They don’t really need a light to alert them to us, though—research in Finland has shown they can see in near-total darkness.

 Physical characteristics